Ray Stone (rugby league): Early career

-2019
+Parramatta Eels (2018-2022)

+In round 22 of the 2018 NRL season, Stone made his NRL debut for Parramatta against the Melbourne Storm in a 20-4 defeat.

-On St. George's Day in round 6 of the 2019 NRL season, Stone played in the opening game of the new Western Sydney Stadium in a 51-6 win against the Wests Tigers.
+In round 6 of the 2019 NRL season, Stone played in the opening game of the new Western Sydney Stadium in a 51-6 win against the Wests Tigers.
 Stone re-signed with Parramatta until the end of the 2020 NRL season.

 Stone made a total of 6 appearances for Parramatta in the 2019 NRL season.
 Stone played for Parramatta in their 58-0 victory over the Brisbane Broncos in the elimination final.
 Stone then played for the club's feeder side the Wentworthville Magpies in their Canterbury Cup NSW grand final defeat against Newtown at Bankwest Stadium.

-On November 4, 2019, Stone signed a one-year contract extension with Parramatta for the 2020 season.
+On 4 November 2019, Stone signed a one-year contract extension with Parramatta for the 2020 season.